What is Pupil Premium?

 Governor: Mr Jim Raban

-Next Pupil Premium Review meeting: Spring term 2019
+Next Pupil Premium Review meeting: End of Summer 2019

 Even though you child is now automatically entitled to a free school meal for their first three years at school (Reception to Year 2), registering for income assessed free school meals could provide the school with extra money to be spent on raising achievement for all our pupils.